Towards Sustainable and Secure Reuse in Dependency Supply Chains: Initial Analysis of NPM packages at the End of the Chain: Introduction

-Despite the popular culture of reuse that is apparent within the NPM ecosystem, some packages curiously abstain from the use of third-party dependencies themselves, making them the end of the dependency supply chain.
+Standing against these trends are projects that abstain from the use of third-party dependencies entirely.
 In doing so, these packages may also be avoiding the risk factors that come with dependency use.
 Previous work investigating the NPM ecosystem has focused on the impact of lengthy dependency chains, but not necessarily the reverse, and the results of these studies may not generalise to the no dependency case.
-In this vein, there may be undiscovered benefits to refraining from code reuse in specific scenarios wherein the `\textit{buck}' of the supply chain stops with this package.
+In this vein, there may be undiscovered benefits to refraining from code reuse in specific scenarios wherein the `\textit{buck}' of the supply chain stops with these packages.

-In this paper, we argue that analysis of software ecosystems like NPM should not ignore the role of end-of-chain packages, and how the unforeseen benefit may stack up against the productivity benefits of code reuse.
+In this paper, we preform an initial analysis of the ten most depended upon libraries in the NPM ecosystem and their dependency chains (consisting of 216 unique libraries), in order to identify and characterise the types of dependencies that exist at the end of the chain.
 For the most popular packages on NPM, our preliminary results indicate that packages with no dependencies are indeed evident in the dependency chain, comprising just over 50\% of the dependency chain in our sample.
-We select a series of motivating cases, which we believe characterise some the different types of end-of-chain dependency packages that exist in the NPM ecosystem: popular packages, `classical' packages, trivial packages, complex trivial packages and packages that absorb their dependencies.
-From these cases, we present a series of open research questions to guide researchers in investigating, characterising and understanding the perils and best practice of these no dependency packages, their impact and the motivations behind reducing dependencies.
-Our new idea is to explore how understanding the packages at the end of the chain may impact the quality and resilience of the supply chain itself, and further reveal more insights into the complicated trade-offs of code reuse in software development.
+We select a series of motivating cases, which we believe characterise some the different types of end-of-chain dependency packages that exist in the NPM ecosystem: 1) \textbf{core ecosystem packages} that are critical to the ecosystem; 2) \textbf{`classical' packages} that don't necessitate updates; 3) \textbf{unmaintained trivial packages}; 4) \textbf{`not trivial` trivial packages} that appear deceptively simple; 5) and \textbf{bundled packages} that absorb their dependencies.
+We believe these cases require further study and are of interest to the software engineering community.

+For a long time, the dominant philosophy has been to \textit{ `reuse as much as possible, without thought for what is being depended upon'}.
+We propose an alternative: sustainable, secure reuse.
+In line with this, we pose the following overarching question:

+\highlightbox{}{ \textit{How can we strive towards more sustainable reuse, and can we learn from libraries that lack dependencies?} }